Hilalbasibuyuk/ardupilot_gazebo/README.md

 # !!!
-Gazebo sanal makinede hata verirse aşağıdaki kodu terminalde çalıştırarak hatayı giderebilirsiniz.
+Gazebo sanal makinede hata verirse aşağıdaki kodu terminalde çalıştırarak hatayı giderebilirsiniz.  //  !!!
+If Gazebo gives an error in the virtual machine, you can fix it by running the following code in the terminal.

 export SVGA_VGPU10=0